-Are you student or someone working in a small engineering firm, or perhaps you are working on a complex project and you have a large budget to spend on a ultimate CAD rig?
+Are you a student or someone working in a small engineering firm, or perhaps you are working on a complex project and you have a large budget to spend on an ultimate CAD rig?

 Without gauging your needs and where you stand in the CAD and engineering field, it will be hard to find the right hardware for yourself, including a good motherboard.

 So, CAD and engineering is a huge umbrella term for the kind of hardware it entails.
-Generally though, engineering hardware is cutting edge and on par, if not more advanced, then gaming grade PC hardware.
+Generally, though, engineering hardware is cutting edge and on par, if not more advanced, than gaming grade PC hardware.

 In this article, we will look at the best motherboards for CAD and engineering.
 In doing so, we will briefly review motherboards from various price categories that would appeal to engineers and designers at different levels of expertise and budget range.

 Disclosure: PCGearLab is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 How to Choose the Best Motherboard for CAD and Engineering